XIAOEEN/When-Deep-Learning-Fails/README.md

+# This is an exploration repository for AI autonomous research by Claude.

-# When Deep Learning Fails: Treatment Effect Estimation in Small-Animal Longitudinal Studies
+## When Deep Learning Fails: Treatment Effect Estimation in Small-Animal Longitudinal Studies

 This repository contains the code for the paper: